 How to Find Commercial Real Estate Investors

 From investors in a certain area, to those who invest in a certain asset type, and on—you can now find commercial property investors of all kinds, in any region, without even leaving your computer.

-You can even see the full ownership portfolios of those owners to gain more insight into their properties and owning tendencies (we’ll look at how to do that a little later in the post).
+You can even see the full ownership portfolios of those owners to gain more insight into their properties and owning tendencies (more on that later).